Throvn/appimagetool.go/README.md

 As a convenience method, there also exists a command which lets you create a pgp key pair.
 The command is `mkkey` and as an argument it takes the email which is encoded into the key pair.
-As the certificate name, the currently logged in system user is taken (It really is just a convenience method).
+As the certificate name, the local part of the email is taken (everything before the @).

 ```shell
 appimagetool mkkey email@example.com [--passphrase]